KasparEtter/ef1p/pages/email/email.md

   While a single message can be delivered to several recipients by using several `RCPT` `TO` commands, the `MAIL` `FROM` command can only be used once for each message.
-  Finally, the delivery of messages can be delayed due to [graylisting](#graylisting) if the `MAIL` `FROM` address includes a value which is unique to each message so that the mailing list software can also identify which message could not be delivered to a particular recipient.
+  Finally, the delivery of messages can be delayed due to [graylisting](#graylisting) if the `MAIL` `FROM` address includes a value which is unique to each message.
+  Unique `MAIL` `FROM` addresses allow the mailing list software to identify which particular message could not be delivered to a particular recipient.

 </details>